What to ask when interviewing an IT support company

 7. How can we log IT issues with you?

-When you have an IT problem, it’s really frustrating when you can’t get hold of the company you us to fix it.
-Make sure your support company either has a dedicated number with someone always available to answer, or another facility such as an online support request system or an email address that goes straight to the support team.
+The only thing worse than an IT problem is when you can’t get hold of your IT company to fix it.
+Make sure your support company has a dedicated customer support line with someone always available to answer.
+Other appropriate facilities include an online support request system or an email address that goes straight to the support team.

-With totality services, you can call, email or raise issues online via our helpdesk software.
+At totality services, our helpdesk team ensures there are always ways to immediately get in touch.
+Simply call, email, or raise issues online via our helpdesk software.

 8. Do you supply hardware as well as support?

-Even if you purchase all your computer equipment, it’s still good to know that your support company can replace any faulty parts themselves, and quickly.
+Even if you purchase all your own equipment, it’s still good to know that your support company can replace any faulty parts themselves, and quickly.

-And when it is time to replace your hardware, you may feel better knowing the people who are supporting it have recommended, supplied and installed it – giving you one point of contact if something goes wrong.
+When it is time to replace your hardware, you may also feel better knowing your IT provider has recommended, supplied, and installed it.
+Therefore, you’re guaranteed a clear source of expertise in case something goes wrong.

-We provide hardware for the majority of our clients.
-Read all about our IT services.
+At totality services, we provide hardware for the majority of our clients.

 9. What does your IT support contract cover?

-A support company that replies with “we cover it all” is not one I would recommend trusting.
-Most support companies will cover the usual Microsoft Office suite of applications, server software, mailboxes, routers etc. However, support for custom software that was built by another company is unlikely to be included.
+A support company that replies with “we cover it all” is not one we would recommend trusting.
+Typically, most support companies will cover the usual Microsoft Office suite of applications, server software, mailboxes, routers, etc. However, support for custom software that was built by another company is unlikely to be included.

 10. Do you work with specific hardware and software companies?

 Variety can be good, but so can working with specific manufacturers.
-The answer to this should give you confidence that the support company has relationships with the people who make the hardware and software that your business uses.
+The right IT support provider will have relationships with the people who make the hardware and software that your business uses.
+This should help build confidence in your decision about selecting an IT support company you and other businesses can trust.

-These questions are by no means exhaustive, but they will provide you with a good footing when you interview the people who may end up being trusted with your IT.
+These questions are by no means exhaustive, but they will provide you with a good foundation when you interview potential IT providers.
+Remember that these are the people who may end up being trusted with your IT.

-Read more information about our IT Support solutions you’d like to consider totality services as your potential IT support provider in London.
+If you’d like to consider totality services as your potential IT support provider in London, please don’t hesitate to reach out to our team for any questions.